In

 "Is it true that I should be doing something else right now?"

-can be a good entry to a more present and real identity as the Healer of myself,
+can be a good entry to a more present and real identity as the

 the 'me' who observes and questions my thinking.